ayush-ambasta/PromotionsManagement/README.md

 clone this main branch as a template and work on the code, create a new branch and continue adding your own contributions

-Current most up to date branch: Nandini
+Current most up to date branch: Main